yogurtsyum/platinum-docs/commands.md

 `invalid <message id> <reason>` - Marks a suggestion as invalid.

+`setup suggestions` - Launches the setup wizard for suggestions.

+**Starboard**

+`setup starboard` - Launches the setup wizard for starboard.

 **General Bot Commands**

 `help` - Displays some bot information such as the command list command, the link to this page, the link to invite the bot, and an invite link to the support server.